AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/getting_started.rst

 - :option:`--target` selects the execution environment that will know how to produce execution traces, such as <target>-gnatemu for emulated configurations.
-Not providing this option requests instrumented execution on the native platform, supported for example on x86 or x86_64 Linux using an instrumented version of `valgrind`.
+Not providing this option requests instrumented execution on the native platform, for example on x86 or x86_64 Linux using an instrumented version of `valgrind`.

 - :option:`--kernel` is necessary for cross configurations where an operating system kernel is needed to load and launch your applicative modules on top